 While student disciplinary records are protected as education records under FERPA, there are certain circumstances in which disciplinary records may be disclosed without the student’s consent.
 UWGB may disclose to an alleged victim of any crime of violence or non-forcible sex offense, if requested in writing, the final results of a disciplinary proceeding conducted by the institution against the alleged perpetrator of that crime, regardless of whether the institution concluded a violation was committed.
 UWGB may disclose to anyone — not just the victim — the final results of a disciplinary proceeding, if it determines that the student is an alleged perpetrator of a crime of violence or non-forcible sex offense, and with respect to the allegation made against him or her, the student has committed a violation of the UWGB’s rules or policies.
 See http://www.ed.gov/legislation/FedRegister/finrule/2008-4/120908a.pdf.
 [34CFR part 99, 99.31(14)(i)(A).

 Annual Security Report

 The University of Wisconsin-Green Bay’s annual security report includes statistics for the previous three years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by UW-Green Bay; and on public property within, or immediately adjacent to and accessible from, the campus.
 This report also includes institutional policies concerning campus security, such as policies concerning sexual assault, and other matters.
-Fire safety statistics for student housing are included starting with the 2009 calendar year.
+Fire safety statistics for student housing are included.
 You can obtain a copy of this report by contacting the Office of Public Safety or by accessing the following website: http://www.uwgb.edu/publicsafety/documents/AnnualSecurityReport.pdf